sourcegraph/deploy-sourcegraph/docs/troubleshoot.md

   with only one CPU, and that some components request a 2-CPU node.
 When creating a cluster, use `--machine-type=n1-standard-16`.

+- You can't access Sourcegraph.
+See [Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/).
+If you followed our instructions the namespace of the ingress-controller is `ingress-nginx`.

 Any other issues?
 Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/issues/issues).